ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_dist_ratio.gif)](gradient_dist_ratio.gif)

-When going from two points to three points the ratio of how much color each 'control point' provides, is a bit more complex, and uses a technique called Inverse Distance Weighted (IDW) Interpolation.
+When going from two points to three points the ratio of how much color each 'control point' provides, is a bit more complex, and uses a technique called *"Inverse Distance Weighted (IDW) Interpolation"*.
-You can see more details math for this in [Wikipedia, IDW](http://en.wikipedia.org/wiki/Inverse_distance_weighting)
+You can see more details of the mathematics for this in [Wikipedia, IDW](http://en.wikipedia.org/wiki/Inverse_distance_weighting).

 Here is an inverse distance example for three points.